French Bulldog and Boston Terrier

 History of the Boston Terrier

 Meanwhile a separate breed, the Boston Terrier was developing in Boston, America in the State of Massachusetts from a cross between a small Bulldog and the Old English White Terrier.
-The American Kennel Club first admitted this Boston Terrier to the Stud Book in 1893 making it the first American Kennel Club recognized breed.
+The American Kennel Club first admitted this Boston Terrier to the Stud Book in 1893 making it the first American Kennel Club recognised breed.
 Interestingly, his background is visually demonstrated by the picture on the right which was accompanied by the following:

 This picture of two French bulldogs, one with bat ears and one with rose ears, appeared in the 'Stockkeeper" in 1892.
 Their owner was identified simply as Mr Thomas of England.
 These dogs, bred in Paris, show at this time, the Frenchie possessed many qualities for crossing into the Boston - size, black coat, and lower station.
 It has been fairly reliably established that the Frenchie was crossed in around 1890.

-History of the Boston Terrier in Australia
+History of Boston Terriers in Australia

 Ch Joyanders Dandy Kim